What I Found Under the Hoop House After a Deep Freeze in My Vegetable Garden

 Hi folks,

 Sitting in my office on a Tuesday in autumn, I begin reflecting on the passing gardening year.
-As I consider what worked and what didn’t, it occured to me there are lessons here that may be useful for you so here you go …
+As I consider what worked and what didn’t, it occurred to me there are lessons here that may be useful for you so here you go …

 What didn’t work: